rjshap/AutoSharesAPI/README.md

 # Build Trading Apps with AutoShares API
 Vibe Code.
 Create Apps.
 Integrate Trading.
 Launch Products and Services.

 AutoShares is an all-in-one front-to-back-office online brokerage and trading solution consisting of several components: web trader, mobile trading applications for iOS and Android, trading OMS with a middle and back office and a suite of APIs for self-directed Stock, ETF, and Options trading.
-Services are available for vibe coders, app developers, fintech companies, RIAs, B2B2C companies, individual traders, US and NON-US broker-dealers.
+Services are available for vibe coding, app developers, fintech companies, RIAs, B2B2C companies, US and NON-US broker-dealers.

 AutoShares integrated vendors and trading APIs can be used as a whole turn-key trading suite, or certain components can be utilized separately including: single or multiple API endpoints, web trader, mobile applications, trading APIs, or broker back office with OMS.

 ### Features include:

+* AI and Vibe Coding Compatible
 * Trade equities, options \(including multi-legs\), and ETFs.
 * Web-based custom widgets and tabs designer - "trading browser within a web browser"
 * Market Analytics with streaming market data \(LI and LII\)